anthonybpino/Project-1-Undergrad-Student-Data/README.md

 Project Title: Average Cost of Undergraduate Education in the USA

 Project Description:
- 	This project will look at the data on the average cost of college in the USA by state, type of institution, length of study, and 	year.
+ 	This project will look at the data from year 2013-2021 on the average cost of college in the USA by state, type of institution, length of study, and year.
 It will assist in providing a deeper understanding on the financials of undergraduate education across the US.
 Specifically 	it will contribute in answering common questions listed below if one is evaluating going to college.

 	Which 5 states had the lowest & highest average tuition fees in a public out-of-state institution year 2021 	Which 5 states had the lowest & highest average tuition fees  in a public out-of-state type institution year 2019